Statement of Purpose:

 7. SAMPLE PARTNERSHIP AGREEMENT.
 Any program that is awarded funding will be required to sign this agreement and adhere to its contents.
 Note: The details of this agreement are subject to change.

-After reviewing each of these items, if you would like to apply for a Community Impact Grant, CLICK HERE to go to the UWSWMN grant application.
-The deadline to submit grant requests for funding July 1, 2020 - June 30, 2021 will be Wednesday, April 1, 2020 at 5:00 p.m.
-Please check back in February, 2020 for our next round of Community Impact Grant opportunities.
+After reviewing each of these items, if you qualify to apply for a Community Impact Grant, CLICK HERE to go to the UWSWMN grant application.
+The deadline to submit grant requests for funding July 1, 2020 - June 30, 2021 will be THURSDAY, APRIL 30, 2020 at 5:00 p.m.